-Three organizations have joined forces to lead the transformation of health care and other services for people with intellectual and developmental disabilities across New York State.
+Three organizations have joined forces to lead the transformation of health care and other services for people with intellectual and developmental disabilities (IDD) across New York State.

-The first step in the state’s Office for People With Developmental Disabilities’ restructuring of the system came on July 1, 2018, when it broadened the care coordination model to a Health Home system, centering all support services in one place through the creation of Care Coordination Organizations (CCOs).
+The first step in the State’s Office for People With Developmental Disabilities’ restructuring of the system came on July 1, 2018, when it broadened the care coordination model to a Health Home system, centering all support services in one place through the creation of Care Coordination Organizations (CCOs).

-“I’m very excited to learn that providers I know and am comfortable with are working together to expand and improve services, and to lead change,” said Fran Burnham, the mother of an adult with developmental disabilities.
+“I’m very excited to learn that providers I know and am comfortable with are working together to expand and improve services and to lead change,” said Fran Burnham, the mother of an adult with developmental disabilities.
 “This feels like the best-case scenario to keep consistency in my daughter’s daily life, which she needs, but also help improve the care we receive.”

-A note from LIFEPlan CEO, Nick Cappoletti:
+A note from LIFEPlan CEO, Nick Cappoletti

 Dear LIFEPlan Members and Families:

 As you know, the delivery of Medicaid services in New York State for people with intellectual and developmental disabilities is changing quickly.
-OPWDD’s first step toward managed care was the new in the creation of Care Coordination Organizations like ours.
+OPWDD’s first step toward managed care was the new creation of Care Coordination Organizations like ours.

-Today, we are announcing to the press and all of our stakeholders that LIFEPlan CCO NY is partnering with two other CCOs Advanced Care Alliance (ACA) and Person Centered Services to lead the transformation of health care and other services for people with intellectual and developmental disabilities across New York State.
+Today, we are announcing to the press and all of our stakeholders that LIFEPlan CCO NY is partnering with two other CCOs, Advanced Care Alliance (ACA) and Person Centered Services, to lead the transformation of health care and other services for people with intellectual and developmental disabilities across New York State.